Chamberlain, South Dakota

 Chamberlain is a city in Brule County, South Dakota, United States.
-It is located on the west bank of the Missouri River, at the dammed section of the Lake Francis Case, close to where it is crossed by Interstate 90.
+It is located on the east bank of the Missouri River, at the dammed section of the Lake Francis Case, close to where it is crossed by Interstate 90.

 The population of Chamberlain was 2,473 at the 2020 census.
 It is the county seat of Brule County.

 Chamberlain is home to the South Dakota Hall of Fame, and the 50-foot tall Dignity statue is nearby.

 History

-Chamberlain was named after Selah Chamberlain, a railroad director of the Chicago, Milwaukee and St. Paul Railway, as it was established by European Americans in relation to construction of the railroad.
+Chamberlain was named after Selah Chamberlain, a railroad director of the Chicago, Milwaukee and St. Paul Railway, as it was established by European Americans in relation to the construction of the railroad.
 The city is called "earth dwelling" in Lakota.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.84 sqmi, of which 6.64 sqmi is land and 1.20 sqmi is water.